Austrheim Municipality: Geography

 Austrheim is an island municipality in the Nordhordland region of Vestland county.
 It is located south of the Fensfjorden, east of the Fedjefjorden, north of the island of Radøy, and west of the Lindås peninsula.
 The municipality includes the far northwestern tip of the peninsula as well as many islands.
 The largest island (by far) is the island of Fosnøyna, where the municipal centre is located.

 Gulen Municipality is located to the north (across the fjord), Fedje Municipality is located on islands to the west, Alver Municipality lies to the south.
+The highest point in the municipality is the 109.13 m tall mountain Litlåsfjellet, located just west of Mongstad.